Elora Hardy: Biography

-Building with Bamboo
+Building with bamboo

 Since the early 2000s, John Hardy has been experimenting with bamboo-use in buildings in order to build eco-friendly homes.
 He was inspired by Linda Garland who helped develop the use of bamboo in the modern world.
 Instead of succumbing to the anxiety that comes with climate change, he, along with his wife, decided that they would overcome it by creating a world more sustainable and better for the environment.
 Bamboo grew sustainably on land and was not fit as food for crops.
 When treated properly, it can last for decades and when not needed, may be brought back into nature without harming it.
 They developed a plan to use bamboo in their designs and included Elora in their project as well.
 Their designs made with bamboo were done so in order to create “beautiful curves that created comfy spaces.”

-Through the creation of the Green School, Elora founded IBUKU, a company of craftsmen, architects and designers who build houses and design items made exclusively out of bamboo.
+Through the creation of the Green School, Hardy founded Ibuku, a company of craftsmen, architects and designers who build houses and design items made exclusively out of bamboo.
 “IBU-” meant ‘mother’ and “-KU” meant ‘me’; Ibuku means my mother nature.
-Elora found that there was potential in bamboo as material for building due to its ecological durability and extreme strength in many ways.
+Hardy found that there was potential in bamboo as material for building due to its ecological durability and extreme strength in many ways.
 She emphasizes how it would mean that every step of treating the bamboo must be done carefully and every aspect of its use into the design must be considered in order to maintain its durability and strength, extending the period of completing a project.
-After the completion of the Green School, Elora and her Ibuku team worked on its next project: the Green Village.
+After the completion of the Green School, Hardy and her Ibuku team worked on its next project: the Green Village.
 It was similar to the Green School where it was made exclusively out of bamboo.
 It was possible for use in the construction of large-span objects such as bridges, even more, it was much more profitable compared to using materials such as steel and aluminum.
-These qualities became even more evident in their work of the Sharma Springs Bamboo Trace House).
+These qualities became even more evident in their work of the Sharma Springs Bamboo Trace House.
 Bamboo was becoming an alternative to the expensive materials in constructing buildings.